History of Skat: Recent history

 At the following two congresses, the values of the Null and normal Grand contracts, which are still valid today, were determined.
 It was also decided that Hand games would not be penalised twice and that the basic value of the Grand Ouvert would be 36.
 Another innovation was the regulation introduced in 1936 at the suggestion of Otto Seeger that every game won would be rewarded with a bonus of 50 points.

 At the first Skat Congress after the Second World War, Altenburg-based President, Erich Fuchs, was confirmed in office.
 When he left East Germany in 1953, Bielefeld became the central seat of the German Skat Association.
 The following congresses brought further rule refinements like e.g. the expanded Seeger and Fabian scoring system.

 Since there was also a desire in East Germany for a central authority to settle disputes, the Skataktiv was formed in Altenburg in 1963 to replace the Skat Court.
 The Altenburgers then adopted the western rule changes, so that despite the division of Germany there was a common rule basis in East and West.

 In the early 1970s, the International Skat Players Association (ISPA) was founded, which interpreted some rules differently than the German Skat Association.
 The two competing associations could not reach a consensus.
 The conflict escalated when the German Skat Association banned its members from double membership in both associations in 1978.
 Since then, ISPA has mainly been responsible for the organisation of the annually alternating World and European Skat Championships, but its subdivision ISPA Germany and the DSkV organise their own German individual and team championships and leagues.

 In 1980 the company Novag Industries launched Skat Champion, the world's first electronic Skat computer, on the German market.
 The device was strictly programmed according to the rules of the German Skat Association.
 However, Skat computers were not able to assert themselves permanently.

 After German reunification in 1990, the East German clubs joined the German Skat Association again.
-The Skat Association tried to resolve the old dispute over playing cards with a compromise using a new French pack with German suits.
+The Skat Association tried to resolve the old dispute over playing cards with a compromise using a new French-suited, Berlin pattern pack with German suit colours and known as the Tournament pattern.

 The conflict between the German Skat Association and ISPA was also resolved amicably in 1998.
 Both players' associations adopted the International Skat Regulations.
 Hand games have been penalised twice since then and the basic value of the Grand Ouvert has been set at 24.
 In addition, the players' associations formed the International Skat Court jointly in 2001, whose seat is in Altenburg.

 In 2005, the office of the German Skat Association in Bielefeld was closed and moved to its historical headquarters in Altenburg in accordance with the resolutions of the 28th Skat Congress.